kinopio-club/kinopio-client/README.md

 Post messages are used to communicate with a parent `secureAppContext` environment, such as the iOS app that wraps the website in a child webview.

-## How to update the Hello Kinopio Space
+## How to update the 'Hello Kinopio' Space

 The hello space serves as the entry point and marketing page for new users.
 It's generated within the app from `hello.json`.